Announcement

 U.S. states to South America.
 There is a slight chance of oblique TEP

-propagation to the South Pacific through late April.
+and sub-Saharan Africa through mid-June.
 There is a chance that

-unreliable geographically focused sporadic-E propagation may briefly
+geographically focused sporadic-E propagation may couple some

-40 through 10 meter long path propagation from North America to
+40 through 15 meter long path propagation from North America to

 This forecast derived from today's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX.